When I am most imbalanced, I have take many dangerous and foolish risks.

 But what goes up, must come down.
 And often the higher I go, the harder I fall.

-Would you tell a person battling stage 4 cancer he should just pray harder to be healed?
+Would you tell a person battling stage 4 cancer he should just pray harder?

 Would you tell an amputee that her “phantom pain” isn’t real?

-Would you tell a person with severe diabetes they can go off insulin and just eat fewer sweets?
+Would you tell a person with severe diabetes they can just eat fewer sweets?

 Of course not.

-To ask a person with a serious mental illness to just “stay balanced” is like telling a person with a broken leg to just get up and run a 3-minute mile.
-It may seem like a puny excuse, but someone with a serious mental illness has limitations others don’t have.
+To ask a person with a serious mental illness to just “stay balanced” is like telling a person with a broken leg to just get up and run a 4-minute mile.
+Those living with a serious mental illness have limitations, not laziness.

-And yet, within the limits of our illness, there are things we can do or avoid doing to improve our mental health?
-I …
+And yet, within the limits of our illness, there are things I can do or avoid doing to improve my mental health?
+I can…

-… walk alongside a Christian brother who encourages me when I am weak and keeps me humble when I am too full of my own strength.
+… walk alongside a Christian brother who encourages me when I am weak and keeps me humble when I become too full of my own strength.

 … see a trained therapist who knows how to effectively treat my particular illness and respects the role of faith in my healing process.